Liberation Day tariffs: Reactions

+Politico described the measures as "the most significant US protectionist trade action since the 1930s", when Congress passed the Smoot–Hawley Tariff Act.

+Federal Reserve chairman Jerome Powell described the tariffs, and their likely economic impact, as "significantly larger than expected".

 On its website explaining the "reciprocal tariff" formula, the office of the USTR cited research papers by several economists, many of whom criticized the White House for misinterpreting and incorrectly applying their research.
 Anson Soderbery, whose work was cited, said his research was meant to discourage exactly the types of policies the White House was implementing.
 Brent Neiman said the administration used the wrong variable from his research—leading to results four times too high—and that trade deficits reflect economic fundamentals, not unfair trade.

 Economic experts criticized the formula for being overly simplistic with little relation to trade barriers, with The Economist describing it as "almost as random as taxing you on the number of vowels in your name".
 Some economists likened fears over trade deficits to worrying about having a "deficit" with a grocery store, emphasizing that buying more than you sell in a mutually beneficial exchange is not inherently problematic.
 Media outlets reported that asking ChatGPT and other large language models for a global tariff formula compensating for trade deficits resulted in the same formula used by the administration.

-In April 2025, a Reuters/Ipsos poll found that 73% of Americans expect a price surge under the Trump tariffs while 57% oppose the tariffs.
-Trump also saw a drop in his overall approval rating following the announcement.
+In April 2025, a Reuters/Ipsos poll found that 73% of Americans expected a price surge under the Trump tariffs while 57% opposed the tariffs.
+Trump's overall approval rating dropped following the announcement.

-Executive Order 14256

-On "Liberation Day", President Donald Trump also signed Executive Order 14256.
-Building on earlier directives establishing tariffs on Chinese goods, the order eliminated the de minimis exemption for imports from China and Hong Kong.
-This exemption had allowed shipments valued under $800—the de minimis threshold—to enter the United States duty-free.
-Under the revised policy, such shipments from China and Hong Kong became subject to tariffs and formal customs procedures.

-Trump had previously attempted to revoke the de minimis exemption for China on February 4, 2025, but reinstated it three days later after the closure caused severe processing backlogs at U.S. ports of entry.
-In the executive order, Trump stated that the Secretary of Commerce had since confirmed the readiness of customs systems to manage the increased volume.
-Subsequently, Executive Order 14257 directed the United States to end the de minimis exemption globally once customs infrastructure was capable of doing so.

-Among the largest beneficiaries of the de minimis exemption had been Chinese e-commerce companies such as Shein and AliExpress.
-Following the closure, Chinese e-commerce company Temu said it would stop selling goods from China directly to US customers.